Nimmly/redux-generator-cli/README.md

-### Boilerplate type safe generator for redux using redux-toolkit
+### Boilerplate type safe generator for redux using redux-toolkit and axios

 ## Features